OCCat, the Ocean County College Library Catalog

 The fine will vary depending on the type of item borrowed.
 Please refer to Fines and Fees chart on the Library Policies page.

-Library patrons may access either the "OCCStudent" or "OCCGuest" wireless network.
-Accessing these networks does not require a username or password.
+Library patrons may access the "OCCWifi" wireless network.
+Accessing this network may require initial registration.
 If you require technical assistance, please see a Computer Lab staff member.

 All Library computers are connected to networked printers.
 One standard, black&white printer (\\goprint\Library 1st Floor) is located on the first floor, near the Reference Desk.
 A second standard, black&white printer (\\goprint\Library 2nd Floor) is located on the second floor, outside the Computer Lab.
 Color printing is available.
 The color printer (\\goprint\Library 2nd Floor [COLOR]) is located on the second floor, outside the Computer Lab.